 I receive invites from local establishments to cover their events.
 What I do is take pictures of the event and write about my experiences and talk about them on my website and feature the photos I took.
 These events can vary.
 They can be a new store opening, new product launching, food taste testing events, concert or music shows, stage plays, vicinity tours, and press conferences and seminars.

 What I earn from these event invites and coverage are tokens from different establishments.
 I am also offered to be paid in cash depending on the length of exposure they wanted to have on the website/blog and the frequency of sharing the published content on social media.

 Sometimes, I am not paid.
 However, I am using the opportunity to my advantage as a blogger to be able to gain more readers on my website since this can help me update my content as frequently as possible.

-From what I’ve mentioned earlier on the introductions, I have been receiving writing assignments from companies that wanted to be featured on my websites.
+From what I’ve mentioned earlier in the introductions, I have been receiving writing assignments from companies that wanted to be featured on my websites.
 Usually, they provide pre-written materials or they wanted me to write about their products and services and present them to my readers.
 The service I offer is more likely to advertise them on my website to help these parties get more exposure online or offline (word of mouth).

 The arrangement can be done through online promotions on social media like Facebook, Twitter, and Instagram.
 Of course, they will avail of this specific type of service from you if you have a huge following.
 This is very important as a way to make sure that advertisers get more readers through your blog.